 Hootsuite comes with in-depth analytics on all your social networks.
 Clicking “Analytics” on the left nav brings you into a high-level overview screen with some nice visuals.

-This overview screen provides users with common metrics like audience growth, engagement, site traffic, total posts, and the number of followers.
+This overview screen provides users with common metrics like audience growth, engagement, site traffic, total posts, the number of followers, and even more.
 In addition, you are also presented with an overview of inbound messages by sentiment which will help you see how your brand is being perceived on social media.
 The overview screen does not require any setup but really only covers the basics in terms of analytics.
-If you want to take a deeper dive into social analytics, you will need to click on “Boards” at the top of the screen where you have access to more detailed, real-time metrics sorted by network.
+If you want to take a deeper dive into social analytics, you will need to click on “Boards” at the top of the screen where you have access to even more detailed, real-time metrics sorted by network.

 Boards can help you show the ROI on your social media investment.
 Boards has a flexible, interactive interface where users can drag and drop any number of widgets which display a specific metric.
 You can then share your boards with anyone who needs access.
 Hootsuite has developed a number of template boards around the most commonly sought after report data – including publishing, engagement, and audience – to help you get up and running quickly.
 Choosing “custom boards” lets users create the type of report data they need from scratch.